ankitects/faqs/src/ankiapp-is-not-part-of-the-anki-ecosystem.md

 **Importing from AnkiApp - Old Approach**

 The approach below relies on the export feature of AnkiApp.
-The AnkiApp developers have recently taken that feature aware from free users, requiring users to pay for a subscription before they can export their data.
+The AnkiApp developers have recently taken that feature away from free users, requiring users to pay for a subscription before they can export their data.
 For that reason, the add-on approach above is recommended instead.
 But for posterity, the old instructions are below:

 If you have accidentally added content to AnkiApp, you may be able to move it over to Anki.
 Study progress can't be imported, but basic text and images can be: